 Facebook Acquires Virtual Relativity Startup Oculus VR For $2 Billion

-Mark Zuckerberg CEO of facebook just announced that facebook is acquiring virtual realty startups Oculus VR with plans for the future of mobile and connectivity. the deal is for around $2B in cash and stock.
+Mark Zuckerberg CEO of facebook just announced that facebook is acquiring virtual reality startup Oculus VR with plans for the future of mobile and connectivity.
+The deal is for around $2B in cash and stock.
 This includes $400 million in cash and 23.1 million shares of Facebook common.

 Here what Mark wrote about this news: